|Mortgage Payment (P&I)|

 On top off all those fees, you’ll owe a decent amount to the lender itself, known as mortgage origination fees.
 These will vary depending on lender, but include commitment fees, document preparation fees, origination points, broker fees, processing, underwriting, tax service and more.
 You’re also responsible for paying for a credit report (usually around $30), flood certifications (around $10) and an appraisal if required by the mortgage lender.

-The sellers are responsible for an additional fee called realty transfer tax.
+Sellers are responsible for an additional fee called the realty transfer tax.
 In New York, it’s $2 for each $500.
 There are some counties that might charge an additional fee.
 And, if the home is over $1 million, there’s an additional 1% fee, sometimes referred to as a mansion tax.

 Details of New York Housing Market

-Many people who aren’t familiar with New York assume that the state is mostly city.
+Many people who aren’t familiar with New York assume that the state is mostly comprised of cities.
 That viewpoint of the Empire State couldn’t be further from the truth.
-Much of the state is rural, with over 35,000 farms covering 7 million acres as well as the Adirondack Park which encompasses 6 million acres.
+Much of the state is rural, with over 35,000 farms covering seven million acres, as well as the Adirondack Park, which encompasses six million acres.

-New York is only the 30th-largest state by size.
+New York is only the 30th largest state by size.
 At 47,200 square miles, it’s right behind North Carolina’s 48,700 and above Mississippi’s 46,900.
-However, it has the fourth-largest population in the U.S. with an estimated 19.7 million residents, lagging behind Florida’s estimated 20.6 million residents.
-New York long held the third-largest population until 2014, when Florida surpassed the state.
-And in December 2016, New York had its first population dip in almost a decade.
-More people left the state than came in – which was unheard of in past years.
+However, it has the fourth largest population in the U.S. with an estimated 19.7 million residents.
+New York long held the third-largest population until 2014, when Florida surpassed it.

-Despite those numbers, New York City still contains the largest city in the U.S. by population.
-Over 8.1 million people reside in New York City.
+Despite those numbers, New York still contains the largest city in the U.S. by population.
+Almost 8.4 million people reside in New York City.
 After New York’s five boroughs, most of the population is housed in the counties surrounding New York and Long Island.
-After that, it’s the western part of the state with the cities of Buffalo, Syracuse and Rochester.
+After that comes the western part of the state, including the cities of Buffalo, Syracuse and Rochester.

 Housing stock doesn’t move too quickly here.
-The average time on market in 2016 was 156 days.
+The average time on market in 2019 was 136 days.
 Again, that number will vary depending on where in the state you’re trying to buy or sell a home.
-Another statistic to consider is the percentage of homes which sold for a gain.
-In 2015 it was 82.7% and in 2016 it increased marginally to 83%.

 Local Economic Factors in New York